systemjs/systemjs/docs/errors.md

 - **The url is correct, but the web server that hosts it isn't running**.
 This often occurs when you're attempting to download a module from localhost, but haven't started up the web server (ie webpack-dev-server or `npm start`).
 Be sure to check the port number!
 - **The url is correct and the web server is running, but CORS is not enabled**.
 [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) is a security mechanism that browsers use to protect users.
 The server you are downloading the module from may need to enable cors by sending an [`Access-Control-Allow-Origin` header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Origin).
 - **The url is correct, web server running, CORS enabled, but host check fails**.
 This one is usually specific to webpack-dev-server, which has a [host check](https://webpack.js.org/configuration/dev-server/#devserverdisablehostcheck).
 You should disable that host check to be able to load modules cross origin.
-- **The javascript file was successfully downloaded, but failed during initial execution**.
+- **The javascript file was successfully downloaded, but failed during initial, top-level execution**.
 A syntax error, errant function call, or any other javascript error that occurs during initial execution could cause the module to fail to load.
+This error is from within the module itself and can be found in the browser console.

 ## 5